-Answer: Baseball's only No-Contact current No-Contact Period will end on September 2 the day after Labor Day.
-By definition, it ends on Labor Day and starts 28 days prior to Labor Day.
+Answer: Soccer's only No-Contact begins on the day following the team's last contest and ends 28 days later.

-5. Now that a school coach is permitted to provide INDIVIDUAL instruction outside the season of play, what is the intent of this regulation?

-Answer: First, the regulation intends to permit EDUCATION-based (school) teacher-coaches to be on the same level as non-school based coaches.
+- 5. Now that a school coach is permitted to provide INDIVIDUAL instruction outside the season of play, what is the intent of this regulation? - Answer: First, the regulation intends to permit EDUCATION-based (school) teacher-coaches to be on the same level as non-school based coaches.
 School coaches are trained as education-based teacher-coaches and the intention is to provide the same opportunity for these teacher-coaches that non-school coaches currently have.
-IT IS EQUALLY IMPORTANT TO INDICATE THAT IT IS NOT INTENDED AS AN OPPORTUNITY TO PROVIDE MORE TEAM WORKOUT TIME.

-- 6. Does this mean I can coach my TEAM during Fall Ball and other times outside the season now?
+IT IS EQUALLY IMPORTANT TO INDICATE THAT IT IS NOT INTENDED AS AN OPPORTUNITY TO PROVIDE MORE TEAM WORKOUT TIME. - 6.
+Does this mean I can coach my TEAM during Indoor Soccer and Spring "Travel" soccer (example)?
 Answer: Definitely Not.
 No more than you were permitted in the past.
 The OHSAA permits a school's entire coaching staff a total of 10 days of instruction/team coaching between June 1 and July 31.
 This regulation has not changed.
-There was no intent to increase or decrease the number of days before, during or after June 1 - July 31.
-The regulation was changed to provide coaches the opportunity to provide INDIVIDUAL instruction to players and utilize the expertise of good school baseball coaches. - 7.
+There was no intent to increase or decrease the number of days before, during or after June 1 July 31.
+The regulation was changed to provide coaches the opportunity to provide INDIVIDUAL instruction to players and utilize the expertise of good school soccer coaches.
+And, since the regulation permits only individual instruction, it was carefully written to limit the number of individuals present in ALL combined facilities to 4.
+In any form of team play (except 2 on 2), there will always be more than 4 present and therefore it would not fit within the permissions of the regulation. - 7.
 So, how do you define INDIVIDUAL instruction?

 Answer: Instruction in individual skills (example but not limited to: pitching, hitting, throwing, baserunning etc.) to no more than FOUR players in all combined facilities where the instruction is taking place. - 8.
 What if I have 1 player present, is that ok?

 Answer: Yes, because the limit is 4. - 9.
 What if I have 4 players present, is that ok?
 Answer: Yes, because the LIMIT is 4. - 10.
 What if I have 4 players present and 4 of my coaches present, is that ok?

 Answer: Yes, because the limit is 4 INDIVIDUALS receiving instruction present. - 11.
-What if I am working with 4 players on the field and a volunteer assistant coach is working with 4 others in batting cages, is that ok?
-Answer: No, because the limit is 4 in all combined facilities where the instruction is taking place. - 12.
-What if we simply 'drop a curtain' in the gym so 4 players are being instructed on one end of a gym while 4 others are being instructed on the other.
-Is this ok?Answer: No, because the limit is 4 in all combined facilities where the instruction is taking place. - 13.
-Can we have 4 individuals receiving instruction on the Varsity baseball field while 4 others receive instruction on the JV Field or at the park downtown?
-Answer: No, even though the fields/facilities are separate, they are still considered as part of the "all combined facilities" and instruction would be limited to 4 TOTAL in any and all gymnasiums.

-- 14. Can we have 4 individuals receiving instruction in the high school gym while 4 others receive instruction in the junior high or elementary gym during the winter prior to the baseball season?
-Answer: No. Regardless of where the gym is located, if it is part of the same school district, ALL gyms are considered as part of "all the combined facilities" and instruction would be limited to 4 TOTAL in any and all gymnasiums. - 15.
-What about Pitching Machines?
-Are these permitted to be used during open gyms?
-Answer: No, NOT during open gyms.
-Use of equipment such as a "pitching machines" clearly adds a degree of STRUCTURE to the open gym, and open gym definitions require them to be 'free and unstructured'.
-So, use of a Pitching Machines would be permitted as part of the Individual Instruction Regulation. - 16.
-So what you are saying is a pitching machine must be used during individual instruction only.
-Answer: Yes.
-A pitching machine is a training device and should be used for that.
-We ENCOURAGE its use and we encourage you to INSTRUCT a player using it.
-It is what various coaches' associations wanted for their coaches. - 17.
-If there are other individuals on the field but the coach(es) are only working with 4 individuals at a time, is this ok?
+What if I am working with 4 players on the field and a volunteer assistant coach is working with 4 others in the gym, is that ok?